wadoodalam/React-Training/Questions.md

 ## Explain the concept of Higher-Order Components (HOCs) and provide an example use case?

-HOCs are basically a technique in react to which allows re-using of a components logic with different props by wrapping around a component and returning the outer component.
+HOCs are functions react to which allows re-using of a components logic with different props by wrapping around a component and returning the outer component.
 An example use case could be creating an HOC that handlers user-authentication logic for allowing only authenticated users to access certain components.

 ```javascript
 import React from 'react';